Abdallah0799/test_Instagram/README.md

 In order to run this API, you will first have to install the required packages with command :  `pip install -r requirements.txt`

 Then you will be able to run the API with command `python src/app.py`

+Finally you can access the user interface <href = http://localhost:5000/> http://localhost:5000/ </href>